aasch2020/Httpserver/asgn4/README.md

 9.Worker thread sends response for PUT or Append.

+File atomicity additions

+The server now uses temporary files for PUT and APPEND requests, thus meaning that any partial put or partial append will not be written or logged until complete.

+Using this in conjunction with flocks on the files, and a lock on file creation/checking if a file exists, ensure that no PUT or APPEND requests can interleave.

+This creates a global critical section for checking the files for existing, and a critical section for writing each file.

+Additionally, there also is a lock utilized for whenever there needs to be content written to the log.
+This ensures that reading and writing to the log will always be atomic.

 ## Notable Problems

 At this point, non blocking input and output are not implemented.
 If a client is slow to send data, the server will simply wait until the client is finished.

 ## Error Messages.

 404 Not Found, when a file for a GET or PUT request is not found

 500 Internal Server Error, something went wrong in processing.
-NOTE: the client may not see this message but it will be logged.
+NOTE: the client may not see this message but it will be logged, if a client closes the connection before a request is completed or a response is sent.